NVlabs/flip/README.md

 This repository holds implementations of the [LDR-ꟻLIP](https://research.nvidia.com/publication/2020-07_FLIP) and [HDR-ꟻLIP](https://research.nvidia.com/publication/2021-05_HDR-FLIP) image error metrics.
-It also holds code for the ꟻLIP tool, to be presented in [Ray Tracing Gems II](https://developer.nvidia.com/blog/ray-tracing-gems-ii-available-august-4th/).
+It also holds code for the ꟻLIP tool, presented in [Ray Tracing Gems II](https://www.realtimerendering.com/raytracinggems/rtg2/index.html).

 The changes made for the different versions of ꟻLIP are summarized in the [version list](misc/versionList.md).